Skip to main content

 Full text of OUP reference books on African Americans.
 Includes the entire contents of the Dictionary of African Biography and The Oxford Encyclopedia of African Thought.

 Oxford Bibliographies Online

-Bibliographies in 11 subjects: African Studies, Art History, Buddhism, Cinema & Media Studies, Classics, Communication, Latin American Studies, Medieval Studies, Philosophy, Renaissance & Reformation, and Social Work.
+Combining the best features of an annotated bibliography and a high-level encyclopedia, this resource directs researchers to the best available scholarship across a wide variety of subjects.
+Bibliographies in 13 subjects: African Studies, Art History, Biblical Studies, Buddhism, Cinema & Media Studies, Classics, Communication, Islamic Studies, Latin American Studies, Medieval Studies, Philosophy, Renaissance & Reformation, and Social Work.
 Citations are linked to full text when available.

 Pop Culture (Gale OneFile)

 Pop Culture Collection provides access to scholarly journals and magazines that both analyze and contribute to popular culture.
 The database offers useful information for researchers in social science, history, art or liberal arts courses.

 Readers' Guide Full Text Mega